drewloewe/advice-on-errors-and-usage/advice-on-errors-and-usage.md

 Watch out when you use first names--generally, most analytical or expository writing uses last names.
 Using someone's first name often creates a tone problem, a problem that is magnified if you refer to men as *Mr. So and So*, but revert to first names when referring to women (odd tone becomes sexist tone).

 # O
+#### *obviously*
+This word can usually be cut.
+It adds little to something that you have shown already (if you have shown it clearly, there is no need to lard it up with *obviously*).
 #### *OK*
 In class projects, it's *OK* or *okay,* (or even *O.K.,* but this is relatively uncommon).
 It is never *ok* (unless maybe you are quoting a text message or someething). *OK* is always casual, so consider whether you should replace it in precise writing occasions.
 #### *only* misplaced